sony/vct/README.md

-# Implementation of Training Consistency Models with Variational Noise Coupling
+# Implementation of ``Training Consistency Models with Variational Noise Coupling''
+This repository houses the implementation of our work, *VCT: Training Consistency Models with Variational Noise Coupling*
+- arXiv:

 ## Requirements
 This code uses Weights & Biases, and assumes that you have your wandb key in a file named `wandb_config.py` in a variable named `key=your_wandb_key`.
 This code uses the following libraries: